anazawa/sgfgrove/README.md

 # SGFGrove.js

-Type-aware SGF parser/stringifier that supports only FF[4]
+Type-aware SGF parser/stringifier that supports only FF[4].
+Indended for the browser.
+Optimized for fun.

 ## Synopsis